 Student grievances are handled by approved university procedures.
-Grievances may be of at least four types: 1) academic, 2) student conduct, 3) discrimination or sexual harassment, or 4) other non-academic grievances.
+Grievances may be of at least four types: 1) academic, 2) student conduct, 3) discrimination harassment, or 4) other non-academic grievances.

 - Academic Grievances: Academic grievances are grievances involving coursework, grades, etc. All such grievances are to be handled in accordance with approved university guidelines and procedures.
 Copies of the approved procedures are available from offices of department heads, college deans, the Provost’s Office, and the Dean of Students’ Office.

 - Student Conduct Grievances: Student conduct grievances are those which do not involve academics or alleged discrimination or sexual harassment.
 Copies of university conduct guidelines and appeals procedures for conduct grievances at the Dean of Students’ Office.